 Calvary -The Geographical Account

-There are many names and locations given to us over the years by tradition, recorded in the Bible, or taken from historical accounts, and from various verbal narrations and rituals passed down through the centuries regarding the exact site where Jesus Christ was crucified.
+There are many names and locations given over the years shared through tradition, recorded in the Bible, taken from historical accounts, and from various verbal narrations and rituals passed down through the centuries regarding the exact site where Jesus Christ was crucified.

-Commonly heard names and descriptions of the site of Calvary include: The place of the skull, Golgotha (or the place of the head), upon a hill far away, outside the camp, the altar of the red heifer, the altar of sin, and the hill upon the Mount of Olives.
+Commonly heard names and descriptions of the site of Calvary include: The place of the skull, Golgotha (or the location of the head), upon a hill far away, outside the camp, the altar of the red heifer, the altar of sin, and the hill upon the Mount of Olives.
 These are the ones most often cited or used in describing the location or actual holy place where Calvary did indeed take place.
-If you have taken some time to read and study the Bible along with records of ancient history, then likely you are already familiar with these names.
+If you have taken some time to read and study the Bible along with records of ancient history, then likely you are already familiar with these names and potential places.

-The real pressing problem is that not all scholars, theologians, or average professing men and women can agree on, or pinpoint one geographical location where Calvary indeed took place.
-Many people are firm in their own personal beliefs, which can and do vary.
-When pressed, these same people fail to produce solid biblical proof for the purpose of backing up their opinion.
+The real pressing problem is that not all scholars, theologians, or average professing men and women can agree, or pinpoint one geographical location where Calvary indeed took place.
+Many people are firm in their personal beliefs, which can and do vary from person to person.
+When pressed, people often fail to produce solid biblical proof for backing up their closely held opinion.

-A belief without biblical proof, as found in an inspired Bible verse from God’s Word, is just a tightly held belief or an opinion of mankind, which can and does fluctuate with time and circumstances.
-A divinely inspired verse from God, on the other hand, is the eternal inspired Truth of God.
-There is a huge spiritual difference between the two, a Truth of God always stands the test of time and the state of affairs; both in this world and forever in the eternal realm.
+A belief without biblical proof, as found in an inspired Bible verse from God’s Word, is just a tightly held belief or an opinion of a man, which can and does fluctuate with time and circumstances.
+A divinely inspired verse from God, on the other hand, is the eternal, inspired Truth of God.
+There is a substantial spiritual difference between the two, a Truth of God always stands the test of time and the state of affairs, both in this world and forever in the eternal realm.
 An opinion can waver and fade at the slightest contrary wind.

 How then can one geographical place be sorted out to match entirely with God’s scripture and relate with such an assortment of varying opinions and ancient accounts?
-Only one geographical place is accurate, while the others remain far from the Truth of God and divinely recorded by inspiration of God.
+Only one geographic location is accurate, while the others are far from the Truth of God divinely recorded by the inspiration of God.

 Perhaps man will never know for sure from this side of heaven exactly where the cross of Jesus Christ stood, placed in the middle of two thieves, upon the hill of Calvary.

-The spiritual work of Calvary certainly is recorded and eternally preserved in God’s infallible Word (Psalm 12:6-7).
+The spiritual work of Calvary indeed is recorded and eternally preserved in God’s infallible Word (Psalm 12:6-7).

-Mankind does not have any genuine tangible items he can hold in his hand preserved from the day of Calvary, no cross, no grave clothes, no known remnants left.
-Possessing any of these things would certainly have led man to cling to them tightly as idols rather than as irreplaceable spiritual relics from history.
+Humanity does not have any genuine artifacts he can hold in his hand preserved from the day of Calvary, no cross, no grave clothes, no known remnants left.
+Possessing any of these things would undoubtedly have led man to cling to them tightly as idols rather than as valuable spiritual relics from history.
 If a man found human remains of Jesus Christ, understand that it would mean that He did not rise onto new eternal life.
 It would make His sacrificial death on the cross of no effect on sin, thereby making eternal life an impossible spiritual feat.
 There is no such thing as a dead Savior.
-There are many dead “wanna be gods” occupying graves today who professed themselves to be a god but could not defeat death.
+There are many dead “wanna be gods” occupying graves today who at one time professed themselves to be a god but, in the end, did not defeat death.

-Certainly, you understand that God’s Word clearly indicates He arose again and without any question, we serve a risen God and Savior!
+Indeed, you understand that God’s Word indicates He physically died and arose without any question or further clarification needed.
+Yes, we serve a risen God and Savior!

 John 3:16-17 (KJB) For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 17 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.